click to call

 The Single Biggest Earthquake Risk

-Not only do the non-ductile buildings pose risk during the earthquake itself, but also during aftershocks which are often more extreme than the earthquake itself, and often cause more damage to already-weakened structures.
+Non-ductile buildings pose risks not only during the earthquake itself but also during aftershocks, which are often more extreme than the earthquake itself and often cause more damage to already-weakened structures.

-Non-ductile buildings are extremely vulnerable in earthquakes because they are brittle and do not have a solid reinforcement.
-Reinforcement might include buildings that have more rebar, diagonal steel reinforcements, bracing systems, or concrete shear walls.
+Non-ductile buildings are extremely vulnerable to earthquakes because they are brittle and lack solid reinforcement.
+Reinforcement might include buildings with more rebar, diagonal steel reinforcements, bracing systems, or concrete shear walls.

 Considering Building Strength

-The type of retrofit needed for your building is going to depend on the type of performance you will want for your commercial space.
-A hospital, for example, will still need to be functional after an earthquake while a parking garage would not.
+The type of retrofit needed for your building will depend on the performance you want for your commercial space.
+A hospital, for example, will still need to be functional after an earthquake, while a parking garage would not.